CPSC471-W22-Group-8/471_API_Project/README.md

 In a second terminal, do the following
 ```
 $ cd backend                    // first, go to backend directory of the project...
-$ npm main.js                   // then, run the backend
+$ node main.js                  // then, run the backend
 ```
 Now, the frontend and the backend properties of the project are running.